Onto-DESIDE-VSE/TransformationPatterns/experiments/CAT1.md

 }
 ```
 **ABox**
 ABox triples should be converted accordingly.
+Interesting example is within the [Class hierarchy conversion to codelist](https://docs.google.com/document/d/1DgX78h7WpHdcytKjxzsYCVbSrOQLCMYQ97odE8OUY-w/edit#heading=h.tzov4axobh0t) where we could add instance into op_source and op_target and try to derive instructions for ABox update using SPARQL update.

 ```
 TODO example